-The $F{10.7}$ index is a measure of the solar radio flux per unit frequency at a wavelength of 10.7 cm, near the peak of the observed solar radio emission. $F{10.7}$ is often expressed in SFU or solar flux units (1 SFU = 10^{-22} W·m-2 Hz-1).
+The F10.7 index is a measure of the solar radio flux per unit frequency at a wavelength of 10.7 cm, near the peak of the observed solar radio emission.
+F10.7 is often expressed in SFU or solar flux units ($1 \text{ SFU} = 10^{-22} \text{ W m}^{-2} \text{ Hz}^{-1}$).
 It represents a measure of diffuse, nonradiative coronal plasma heating.
 It is an excellent indicator of overall solar activity levels and correlates well with solar UV emissions.
-The K-index quantifies disturbances in the horizontal component of Earth's magnetic field with an integer in the range 0-9 with 1 being calm and 5 or more indicating a geomagnetic storm.
-It is derived from the maximum fluctuations of horizontal components observed on a magnetometer during a three-hour interval.
-The K-index was introduced by Julius Bartels in 1939(Bartels et al., 1939).
-The K index values used in the paper is the median of the K index observed on a magnetometer during a day, where the effect of the heating experiments was removed.
+The K index quantifies disturbances in the horizontal component of Earth's magnetic field with an integer in the range 0-9, with 1 being calm and 5 or more indicating a geomagnetic storm.
+It is derived from the maximum fluctuations of horizontal components observed on a magnetometer during a 3 h interval.
+The K index was introduced by Julius Bartels in 1939 (Bartels et al., 1939).
+The K-index values used in the paper are the median of the K index observed on a magnetometer during a day, where the effect of the heating experiments was removed.